Samuel Johnson: Final years

 His health began to improve by May 1784, and he travelled to Oxford with Boswell on 5 May 1784.
 By July, many of Johnson's friends were either dead or gone; Boswell had left for Scotland and Hester Thrale had become engaged to Piozzi.
 With no one to visit, Johnson expressed a desire to die in London and arrived there on 16 November 1784.
 On 25 November 1784, he allowed Burney to visit him and expressed an interest to her that he should leave London; he soon left for Islington, to George Strahan's home.
 His final moments were filled with mental anguish and delusions; when his physician, Thomas Warren, visited and asked him if he were feeling better, Johnson burst out with: "No, Sir; you cannot conceive with what acceleration I advance towards death."

 Many visitors came to see Johnson as he lay sick in bed, but he preferred only Langton's company.
 Burney waited for word of Johnson's condition, along with Windham, Strahan, Hoole, Cruikshank, Des Moulins and Barber.
 On 13 December 1784, Johnson met with two others: a young woman, Miss Morris, whom Johnson blessed, and Francesco Sastres, an Italian teacher, who heard some of Johnson's final words: "iam moriturus" ("now [I am] about to die").
-Shortly afterwards he fell into a coma, and died at 7:00 p.m.
+Shortly afterwards he fell into a coma, and died at 7:00 pm.

-Langton waited until 11:00 p.m. to tell the others, which led to John Hawkins' becoming pale and overcome with "an agony of mind", along with Seward and Hoole describing Johnson's death as "the most awful sight".
+Langton waited until 11:00 pm to tell the others, which led to John Hawkins' becoming pale and overcome with "an agony of mind", along with Seward and Hoole describing Johnson's death as "the most awful sight".
 Boswell remarked, "My feeling was just one large expanse of Stupor ...
 I could not believe it.
 My imagination was not convinced."
 William Gerard Hamilton joined in and stated, "He has made a chasm, which not only nothing can fill up, but which nothing has a tendency to fill up. –Johnson is dead.– Let us go to the next best: There is nobody; –no man can be said to put you in mind of Johnson."

 He was buried on 20 December 1784 at Westminster Abbey with an inscription that reads: